Features of long-term care insurance

 Reimbursement

 When you need long-term care, you'll get paid from your LTC insurance policy.
 Many traditional and older hybrid policies offer reimbursement.
-You submit receipts to your insurer (e.g., a care provider in your home) and you're reimbursed for the costs.
+You submit receipts to your insurer for your care, and you're reimbursed for the costs.

 Lower payments